manasdutta04/CV-Forge/README.md

 ## 💡 For Students

-CV Forge is built by students, for students.
+CV Forgee is built by students, for students.
 We understand the challenges of creating a professional resume when you're just starting your career.
 This tool provides:

 - Templates optimized for student profiles
 - Guidance on what to include and how to phrase it